gregorbj/Archive-VisionEval/api/model_system_design.md

 ```

 The overall project directory, named *my_model* in this example, may have any name that is allowed by the operating system the model is being run on.
-One file is placed in this top level directory by the user, *run_model.R*.
+One file is placed in this top level directory by the user, "run_model.R".
 Three additional files, denoted in the diagram by angled brackets, are created in the course of checking and running the model.

-The *run_model.R* file, introduced in the previous section, initializes the model environment and datastore, checks that all necessary packages are installed, checks whether data dependencies can be satisfied, and then runs modules in a specified sequence.
-Data checks are performed before any modules are run to catch any errors prior to save time and the aggravation that occurs when a model run fails in midstream due to incorrect data inputs.
+The "run_model.R" file, introduced in the previous section, initializes the model environment and datastore, checks that all necessary packages are installed, checks whether data dependencies can be satisfied, and then runs modules in a specified sequence.
+Data checks are performed before any modules are run to catch any errors.
+This saves time and the aggravation that occurs when a model run fails in midstream due to incorrect data inputs or other errors due to incorrect model setup.
 Data checking in advance is possible because every module includes detailed specifications for its input and output data.
 All scenario input files are checked against specifications to determine whether the required data exist and are correct.
 In addition, the state of the datastore is 'simulated' in the order that each module will be run to determine whether the data each module needs will be available in the datastore.
 After the model has been initialized and all all data checks are satisfactory, the modules are executed in the sequence prescribed in the script.

-The *ModelState.Rda* file is a R binary file that contains a list that holds key variables used in managing the model run.
+The "ModelState.Rda" file is a R binary file that contains a list that holds key variables used in managing the model run.
 The file is created when the model run is initialized and is updated whenever the state of the datastore changes.
 Framework functions read this file when necessary to validate data and to determine that datastore read and write operations can be completed successfully.
+This file is described in more detail in section 6.6.

-The *logXXXX.txt* file is a text file that is created when the model is initialized.
+The "logXXXX.txt" file is a text file that is created when the model is initialized.
 This log file is used to record model run progress and any error or warning messages.
 The 'XXXX' part of the name is the date and time when the log file is created.

-The *datastore.h5* file is an hdf5 formatted file that contains the central datastore for the model.
-It's structure is described in detail below.
-Users may use a different name for this file by specifying the name to be used in *parameters.json* file (see below).
+The "datastore.h5" file is an hdf5 formatted file that contains the central datastore for the model.
+Its structure is described in detail below.
+Users may use a different name for this file by specifying the name to be used in "parameters.json" file (see below).

-The *defs* directory contains all of the definition files needed to support the model run.
-Five files are required to be present in this directory: *run_parameters.json*, *model_parameters.json*, *geography.csv*, *deflators.csv*, and *units.csv*.
+The "defs" directory contains all of the definition files needed to support the model run.
+Five files are required to be present in this directory: "run_parameters.json", "model_parameters.json", "geography.csv", "deflators.csv", and "units.csv".

-The *run_parameters.json* file contains parameters that define key attributes of the model run and relationships to other model runs.
+The "run_parameters.json" file contains parameters that define key attributes of the model run and relationships to other model runs.
 The file is a [JSON-formatted](http://www.json.org/) text file.
 The JSON format is used for several reasons.
 First, it provides much flexibility in how parameters may be structured.
 For example a parameter could be a single value or an array of values.
 Second, the JSON format is well documented and is very easy to learn how to use.
 It uses standard punctuation for formatting and, unlike XML, doesn't require learning a [markup language](https://en.wikipedia.org/wiki/Markup_language).
 Third, files are ordinary text files that can be easily read and edited by a number of different text editors available on all major operating systems.
 There are also a number of commercial and open source tools that simplify the process of editing and checking JSON-formatted files.

-The *parameters.json* file specifies the following parameters:
+The "parameters.json" file specifies the following parameters:

 - **Model** The name of the model.
 Example: "Oregon-GreenSTEP".

 - **Scenario** The name of the scenario.
 Example: "High-Gas-Price".

 - **Description** A short description of the scenario.
 Example: "Assume tripling of gas prices".

 - **Region** The name of the region being modeled.
 Example: "Oregon".

 - **BaseYear** The base year for the model.
 Example: "2015".